|Nutritional Guidelines (per serving)|

-- Chicken broth is a great option for the cooking liquid since it adds meaty flavor and leaves you with extra delicious broth to use for another dish.
+- Chicken broth is a great option for the cooking liquid since it adds a meaty flavor and leaves you with extra delicious broth to use for another dish.
 Water also works—add a quarter of an onion and a smashed garlic clove to make the resulting broth more flavorful.
-A little white wine or light beer also adds nice flavor.
+A little white wine or light beer also adds a nice flavor.

 - For the herbs, use your favorite mix.
 Herbs de Provence or an Italian herb blend are nice options.
-Or simply add dashes of different herbs like oregano, thyme, dried red pepper flakes, or rosemary.
+Or, simply add dashes of different herbs like oregano, thyme, dried red pepper flakes, or rosemary.

 How to Use